 What is a company without the team behind it?
 Talent is what drives ideas, innovations and brands forward.
 Thus, it’s crucial for every organisation to attract and cultivate great talent to stay at the forefront.
 Marketing has the power to support recruitment and employee retention if executed properly.
 Corporate communications and public relations campaigns solidify your company culture and purpose, differentiate your brand from competitors and help you build a strong team to propel you to new levels.

 Consider the following marketing best practices to attract job seekers and build additional goodwill among your current workforce:

-People want to work for best-in-class organizations.
+People want to work for best-in-class organisations.
 Perhaps your company is on a Best Places to Work list, has achieved an important environmental award for its commitment to sustainability or has won a competition for product innovation.
 Promote these prestigious accomplishments through press releases, blogs, icons on your website and in your hiring announcements.
-Highlighting that your firm is continually pushing boundaries and being recognized showcases that your organization strives for success and celebrates the milestones its team members help secure.
+Highlighting that your firm is continually pushing boundaries and being recognised showcases that your organisation strives for success and celebrates the milestones its team members help secure.